drewberry612/ai-music-recommender/README.md

 ![Wavelength Logo](frontend/logo.png)

-# 🎧 Wavelength – Natural Language Music Recommendations
+# Natural Language Music Recommendations

 Wavelength is an AI-powered web app that generates tailored music recommendations from natural language prompts like: